Who Was Emmett Till?

 Emmett Till’s Mother and Father

-Emmett was the only child of Louis and Mamie Till.
-Emmett's mother was, by all accounts, an extraordinary woman.
-Defying the social constraints and discrimination she faced as an African American woman growing up in the 1920s and '30s, Mamie Till excelled both academically and professionally.
+Till was the only child of Louis and Mamie Till.
+Till's mother was, by all accounts, an extraordinary woman.
+Defying the social constraints and discrimination she faced as an African American woman growing up in the 1920s and '30s, Mamie excelled both academically and professionally.

-Emmett never knew his father, a private in the United States Army during World War II.
-Emmett was born in 1941; his parents separated in 1942.
+Till never knew his father, a private in the United States Army during World War II.
+Till was born in 1941; his parents separated in 1942.
 Three years later, Mamie received word from the Army that Louis had been executed for "willful misconduct" while serving in Italy.

 Till, who went by the nickname Bobo, was born on July 25, 1941, in Chicago.
 He grew up in a thriving, middle-class black neighborhood on Chicago's South Side.
 The neighborhood was a haven for black-owned businesses, and the streets he roamed as a child were lined with black-owned insurance companies, pharmacies and beauty salons as well as nightclubs that drew the likes of Duke Ellington and Sarah Vaughan.